bmannakee/caller_paper/paper.md

 The large number of mutations present and at low frequency in whole genome simulations provide a clearer demonstration of the benefits of the method.
 The portion of the ROC curve for our method is substantially higher than the curve for MuTect, and the MuTect curve is essentially linear, is due to the effect of the prior.
 The prior is lowering scores of false positive mutations and raising the scores of true positives in this region.
 (This is super inelegant{bkm}).
+- The performance of the method is always better, but the amount of benefit is directly tied to the concentration of the spectrum

 ![Sensitivity in simulated tumors.
 A-C) Whole exome simulation.
 D-F) Whole genome simulation](figures/results_experiments_13wgs_and_14wes.png)